Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: System Model

 We define the cost of organization $i$ as:

-The cost is composed of the organization's computation cost $C^{i}_p$ and its communication cost $C^{i}_m$.
-On the one hand, the computation cost $C^{i}_p=\beta_i K y_i$, where $\beta_i$ is a positive parameter, denoting the computation cost of each iteration in organization $i$'s local training\footnote{As \cite{tran2019federated} shows, $\beta_i=\frac{\alpha_i}{2} f^2_i D_i S_i$, where $\frac{\alpha_i}{2}$ is the effective capacitance coefficient of organization $i$'s computing chipset, $f_i$ denotes the calculation processing capacity, $D_i$ denotes the number of data units, and $S_i$ denotes the number of CPU cycles required by organization $i$ to process one data unit.}.
-On the other hand, the communication cost $C^{i}_m$ is defined as a parameter since we assume that every organization uploads its updates in each global aggregation round.
-If it chooses not to participate in global aggregation, it will submit a zero vector as updates.
+The cost is composed of the organization's computation cost $C^{i}_p(y_i)$ and its communication cost $C^{i}_m(y_i)$.
+The computation cost $C^{i}_p(y_i)=\beta_i K y_i$, where $\beta_i$ is a positive parameter, denoting the computation cost of each iteration in organization $i$'s local training\footnote{As \cite{tran2019federated} shows, $\beta_i=\frac{\alpha_i}{2} f^2_i d_i S_i$, where $\frac{\alpha_i}{2}$ is the effective capacitance coefficient of organization $i$'s computing chipset, $f_i$ denotes the calculation processing capacity, $d_i$ denotes the number of data units, and $S_i$ denotes the number of CPU cycles required by organization $i$ to process one data unit.}.
+While the communication cost is defined as $C^{i}_m(y_i)=\rho_i\tau_i y_i$, where $\rho_i$ is a positive parameter denoting the communication power of organization $i$, and $\tau_i$ is its time cost uploading the model updates in one global communication round\footnote{According to \cite{tran2019federated}, the time cost $\tau_i$ of organization $i$ is calculated by $\tau_i=\frac{D_i}{R_i}$, where $D_i$ denotes the size of model updates and $R_i$ denotes the transmission rate.
+The transmission rate $R_i$ can be calculated as $R_i=B\ln{(1+\frac{G_i\rho_i}{N_0})}$, where $B$ is the bandwidth, $N_0$ is the background noise, and $G_i$ is the channel gain.}.

 Then the utility of organization $i$ is defined as the difference between its revenue and cost: